Welcome To Robin's Article Page

 gave me the strength I needed to deal with the first seven years of marriage to my husband John.

-After the first beating God promised me He would save Johnny and He was going to love him through me, (whatever that meant, I did not understand at the time).
+After the first beating God promised me He would save Johnny and He was going to love him through me, (whatever that entailed, I did not understand at the time but along the way I learned the meaning of unconditional love).
 In those seven years God would not allow me to leave.
 When I tried, He'd say go back.
 When God said speak to him, I spoke even if it meant a beating.
-After seven years John quite drinking.
-Only after God dealt with me about my flaws first did he start to deal with Johnny about his.
-Two years later, nine years since God's promise, Johnny gave his life to Jesus in a field while hunting all by himself and then again at church for the first time in our
+After seven years John quit drinking and the beatings stopped.
+Only after God dealt with me about my flaws first, did He start to deal with Johnny about his.
+Two years later, nine years since God's promise, Johnny gave his life to Jesus in a field while hunting all by himself and then again at church that night. it was the first time in our married life!
+Now I cried happy tears of joy.
+God kept his promised and helped me once again.
+Johnny's salvation led to our children's salvation.
+My oldest son Michael said that the reason he hadn't accepted Jesus until then was because when he saw his daddy change he knew then that the Jesus I told him about was really real.
+We have now been married 27 years.
+This is all another long story cut short, but God has used Johnny's salvation to help many hurting people.
+(Update: 11-21-2019: We were married 43 years, when John went home to be with Jesus and God blessed us with 8 grandchildren through all 3 of our children and their spouses).

 "JESUS SAVES", A label you can trust.